alexfunnell-zz/gazelle-deprecated/README.md

 ## Photomosaic Scripts

-Note that the default setting for all of these scripts are to use caching, which means once you've indexed a particular folder of photos at a certain scale (read: tile size), you'll never need to do it again.
+Note that the default setting for all of these scripts is to use caching, which means once you've indexed a particular folder of photos at a certain scale (read: tile size), you'll never need to do it again.

 <p align="center">
     <img src="media/readme/caching.png" height="300">